sourcegraph/handbook/content/engineering/code-intelligence/goals.md

 **Milestones:**

 1. 🔄 Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories.
-    - 🔄 Improve stability and observability in lsif-clang
-    - 🔄 Improve stability and observability in the code intel executor (for auto-indexing)
+    - 🔄 Increase observability in the code intel executor to make troubleshooting failed auto-index records possible
-    - Auto-index 5 repositories on Sourcegraph Cloud
+    - 🔄 Auto-index 5 repositories on Sourcegraph Cloud

 1. Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories that use cmake as a build system.
     - Auto-detect common cmake project configurations in the auto-indexer